Onnamission/SQL-Problem-Solving/README.md

 ![Wallpaper](Images/wallpaper.png)

 Problem solving questions from HACKER RANK.
-All given cases have been solved.
-I have also recieved 5 star in SQL.
+All uploaded cases have been solved.
+I have also recieved **5 star** in SQL.

 MYSQL option has been used to solve the given cases.